 EV/Capital Employed Ratio is a measure of enterprise value normalized by the level of capital used by the business.
 For example, a large business with a large capital stock is bound to realize a large enterprise value solely due to its large capital holdings.

 - Earnings before interest tax (EBIT): It is the net operating profit of the business and can be calculated by adding interest and tax payments to the income.
 The figure is shown in the income statement as shows all the profits generated by the company.

 - Capital employed: It is the total amount of capital invested in the business.
-It is calculated by subtracting the total assets by the total liabilities or adding the fixed assets and working capital.
+It is calculated by subtracting current liabilities from total assets, or adding the fixed assets to working capital.

 The ROCE ratio measures how much profit a company can generate with the total capital in the business; that is, how many dollars of profit each dollar spent on capital has generated.
 For example, if the ROCE is 0.5, it means that for every dollar invested by the company, 50 cents of profit has been generated.

 ROCE is a profitability ratio that measures the return on the assets in the company in comparison to its financing over a long period of time.
 The long-term profitability value that ROCE provides is a major reason why many stakeholders use it to measure the long-term growth and performance of the company.
 It shows if the capital employed by the company is being used efficiently and is in line with their long-term strategies.

 The rate of return must be higher than the rate of borrowing.
 If it is not, then the company is losing money.
 The amount of capital employed also affects the return.
 A company can own a small number of assets but report large profits, which can result in a high ROCE vs. a company with a large number of assets and the same amount of profits.

 A business (Company ABC) reports an EBIT of $250,000.
 The business holds total assets of $150,000 and total liabilities of $85,000.
 The ROCE, in this case, will be: